Shehbaz Sharif, Fazal discuss APC, political situation

 Earlier in the day, Bilawal Bhutto Zardari after meeting with JUI-F chief said that PPP will oppose the passage of the federal budget in the National Assembly as it was not made by the federal government.

-The PPP chairman said that the parliamentary system in the country was made by PPP and JUI-F collectively, adding that both parties were also part of Movement for the Restoration of Democracy (MRD) movement.
+The PPP chairman said that the parliamentary system in the country was made by PPP and JUI-F collectively, adding that both parties were also a part of Movement for the Restoration of Democracy (MRD).